 The Transaction Management units are responsible for monitoring the country limits within the context of new business decisions.
-Measurement of the utilisation of the country limits for mortgage business purposes takes place on a daily basis.
-The Credit Risk Controlling unit is responsible for the quarterly assessment of the country limits for the mortgage business within the Credit Risk Report.
-Pursuant to the escalation procedure, a report will be submitted to the Board of Management and the responsible market unit within the framework of proposed resolutions for new business purposes.

-The determination of the limit utilisation for the remaining business areas will take place on a quarterly basis and be reported as part of the Credit Risk Report.
-The monthly status report regarding the limits will be submitted directly to the Board of Management.
+Measurement of the utilisation of the country limits for mortgage business purposes takes place on a daily basis by the Transaction Management.
+In the event that a country limit is exceeded for mort-gage business a report will be submitted pursuant to the escalation procedure to the Board of Management and the responsible market unit within the framework of proposed resolutions for new business purposes.
+The Credit Risk Controlling unit monitors country limits for the mortgage business on a quarterly basis within the Credit Risk Report.
+A similar procedure is followed regarding country limits for municipal loans.